FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/main-flows.md

 ## **Flow 5: Guild Management & Educator Dashboard**

 ### **Description**
-The community-focused system that enables a **Guild Master** (a Verified Lecturer or an experienced Student) to create an educational guild, share resources, and monitor the anonymized, aggregated progress of guild members to provide targeted support and foster a healthy learning environment.
+The community-focused system that enables a **Guild Master** (a Verified Lecturer or an experienced Player) to create an educational guild, share resources, and monitor the anonymized, aggregated progress of guild members to provide targeted support and foster a healthy learning environment.

 ### **Actors**
 - **Primary:** Guild Master